a-watkin/node-js-api-course/mongo-notes.md

 ## Embedded documents (Denomalisation)

-Allows for better performance at the cost of consistency if an update failes.
+Allows for better performance at the cost of consistency if an update fails.

 One document is embedded in another.